How to Train AI to Work in Your Style: What Every Brand Needs to Document

 4. Buyer Personas

 AI can communicate effectively with your audience only if it knows who they are.
-Buyer personas are key to helping AI adapt tone, vocabulary, and structure to different segments.
+Buyer personas help AI adapt tone, vocabulary, and structure to different segments, especially when AI is used across multiple content types within a shared workspace.

 Include:

-For example, content for high-level executives in B2B software companies differs drastically from that aimed at Gen Z audiences on social media.
-These differences are crucial for audience segmentation and personalized content.
+For example, content written for senior executives in B2B software companies differs drastically from content aimed at Gen Z audiences on social media.
+These differences are essential for audience segmentation and personalized content.

 5. Examples of Good and Bad Content

-One of the most effective methods for training AI is comparison.
-If you show what your team considers quality content and what it considers poor, you set a clear standard.
+One of the most effective ways to “train” AI is through comparison.
+When you show what your team considers high-quality content and what it considers poor content, you establish clear standards.

-Structure this section with examples and comments, visual references or formats, and explanations of what works and why.
+Structure this section using concrete examples and commentary, visual references or formats, and explanations of why something works, or does not work.

-This helps AI better understand style, structure, and language nuances in practice.
-It also reduces the number of revisions, speeding up content production.
+This helps AI understand style, structure, and language nuances in practice, while also reducing the number of revisions and speeding up content production.

 6. Style and Visual Preferences

-Although AI does not handle design directly, many content teams use it to generate website text, video scripts, or structured blog content that goes into design.
+Although AI does not handle design directly, many content teams use it to generate website copy, video scripts, or structured blog posts that later move into design.

-Pay attention to headline formatting rules, use of emojis or symbols, and style references (e.g., use of the Oxford comma, heading hierarchy).
+Pay attention to headline formatting rules, the use of emojis or symbols, and stylistic references (for example, use of the Oxford comma or heading hierarchy).

-By aligning style and structure, you ensure better collaboration between AI-generated drafts and human teams working on design and layout.
+By aligning style and structure, you make collaboration smoother between AI-generated drafts and the human teams responsible for design and layout.

 Recommended sections:

-Avoid complicated PDF files with dense slides or unorganized notes.
-Instead, use modular, easy-to-read layouts.
-Use lists, short paragraphs, and clearly labeled examples.
+Avoid complex PDFs with crowded slides and disorganized notes.
+Instead, use modular, easy-to-read structures, short paragraphs, and clearly labeled examples.

-How to Use the File with AI Tools like ChatGPT
+How to Use the Document with AI Tools Like ChatGPT

 Prompt example:

-"Act as a senior content strategist for [company name].
+“Act as a senior content strategist for [company name].
 Here is our brand documentation [insert or link].
-Create a 1000-word blog post on [topic] in line with our style."
+Write a 1,000-word blog post on [topic], in line with our style.”

 Tips:

-- Insert the documentation at the start of the conversation, or use the "Custom Instructions" feature where available
+• Insert the documentation at the beginning of the conversation, or use the “Custom Instructions” feature where available

-- Work with prompts in multiple steps: start with a draft, then ask the AI to refine, rephrase, or expand according to the brand
+• Work in multiple steps: start with a draft, then refine, rephrase, or expand it according to the brand

-- Give feedback: tell the AI what it did well and where it missed the mark
+• Give feedback to the AI: explain what it did well and where it missed the mark

-Using documentation this way ensures better brand consistency, fewer revisions, and faster publishing.
+When used this way, documentation ensures stronger brand consistency, fewer revisions, and faster publishing.

-By investing in structured, AI-friendly documentation, your team will improve the quality of AI-generated content, scale production without compromising quality, and ensure consistent messaging across all platforms.
+By investing in structured, AI-friendly documentation, your team can improve the quality of AI-generated content, scale production without sacrificing quality, and ensure consistent messaging across all platforms.

 Now is the right time to secure the future of your content team.
-Start building your file today and turn AI from a generic assistant into a strategic partner in marketing.
+Start building your document today and turn AI from a generic assistant into a strategic partner in marketing.